divishdayal/divish.github.io/_posts/2018-01-15-deep-learning-with-tensorflow.markdown

 layout: post
 title: Getting started with deep learning on TensorFlow
 date: 2018-01-15
-excerpt : "description bla bla"
+excerpt : "How to get familiar with the recent trends in data science and machine learning."
 comments: true
 ---